flowroute/flowroute-sdk-v3-dot-net/README.md

 Usage
 -----

 In Flowroute's approach to building the .NET library v3, HTTP requests are handled by an API client object accessed by methods defined in **Program.cs**.
-To run the tests, select **Program.cs** from the Solution Pad then select **Run \> Start Debugging** from the menu.
-The methods in the file are used to perform messaging, number management, and route management within the .NET Library.
+To run the tests, select **Program.cs** from the Solution Pad then select **Run > Start Debugging** from the menu.
+The methods in the file are used to perform number management &endash; including phone numbers, routes, E911 addresses, and CNAM record management &endash; and messaging within the .NET Library.

 ### Instantiate API Client